vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 ![image](/assets/2025-02-05/030.png)

 We also need an API key with a minimum scope of `write:box`.
-This will allow a third-party caller (the Azure Logic App) to execute the Box function.
+This will allow a third-party caller (the logic app) to execute the Box function.

 ![image](/assets/2025-02-05/040.png)

-## Build the Azure Logic App
+## Build the logic app

-Here's what the Azure Logic App needs to do to call the Box function:
+Here's what the logic app needs to do to call the Box function:

 1. Authenticate against the Hub API with our API key.
 2. Parse the JSON string that is returned.